 AI literacy for courts: A new framework for role-specific education

 As courts navigate the complexities of artificial intelligence, judicial officers and court professionals need accessible, relevant education tailored to their specific roles and responsibilities.
-Join the TRI/NCSC AI Policy Consortium for Law & Courts as we introduce a comprehensive learning pathway designed specifically for the judiciary – a free, role-based educational resource that helps court personnel understand AI in the context of their daily work.
-Our panel will discuss the development of this innovative tool, how it addresses the unique learning needs of different court roles, and practical strategies for implementing AI education within your court system.
+This TRI/NCSC AI Policy Consortium for Law & Courts webinar introduces a comprehensive learning pathway designed specifically for the judiciary – a free, role-based educational resource that helps court personnel understand AI in the context of their daily work.
+Our panel discusses the development of this innovative tool, how it addresses the unique learning needs of different court roles, and practical strategies for implementing AI education within your court system.

 After attending this session, participants will understand: